 Owners, custodians, and users must immediately report suspected information resources security incidents to ITAC at 512.245.4822, email@example.com; or Information Security at 512.245.4225, firstname.lastname@example.org.
 Once the report is submitted, IT staff shall follow the Incident Management and Reporting Procedures found on the Information Security website.

-The ISO (or designee) shall fully document each moderate- and high-impact incident, the investigation itself, and the results of the investigation.
-A draft incident report will be prepared and shared internally with the appropriate university stakeholders, selected at the discretion of the ISO or IRM.
+The CISO, or designee, shall fully document each moderate- and high-impact incident, the investigation itself, and the results of the investigation.
+A draft incident report will be prepared and shared internally with the appropriate university stakeholders, selected at the discretion of the CISO or IRM.
 In addition to the individuals listed in Section 03., such stakeholders may also include some or all of the following: the IRM, the university president, the owners and custodians of the compromised resources, their respective vice presidents, the TSUS associate general counsel, and the director of Audits and Analysis.

 The draft report’s completeness and accuracy will be reviewed in a meeting of the report recipients and modifications noted in that meeting.

 A final report will be released to necessary recipients following the review meeting.
-If required, the results will be included in the ISO’s (or designee’s) reports to the Department of Information Resources (DIR).
+If required, the results will be included in the CISO’s, or designee’s, reports to the Department of Information Resources (DIR).

-The ISO (or designee) shall report certain urgent incidents, as defined in TAC 202.73, to the DIR within 48 hours and to other entities as may be appropriate to the incident if the initial incident investigation reveals a critical threat that might propagate beyond the confines of the campus network and threaten other networks.
-The ISO (or designee) shall track and regularly report low-impact incidents to the DIR as required (see TAC 202.73).
+The CISO, or designee, shall report certain urgent incidents, as defined in TAC 202.73, to the DIR within 48 hours and to other entities as may be appropriate to the incident if the initial incident investigation reveals a critical threat that might propagate beyond the confines of the campus network and threaten other networks.
+The CISO, or designee, shall track and regularly report low-impact incidents to the DIR as required (see TAC 202.73).

 If an information security incident is required to be reported to the DIR under Texas Government Code Sec.
 2054.1125 or the “Urgent Incident Report” rules per Texas Administrative Code 202.73(b), the established event reporting and escalation procedures shall also require notification to the System administration via the vice chancellor for Finance and the director of Audits and Analysis in a similar reporting manner and timeline.

-If criminal activity is suspected, the ISO (or designee) shall immediately contact the appropriate law enforcement and investigative authorities (see TAC 202.73).
+If criminal activity is suspected, the CISO, or designee, shall immediately contact the appropriate law enforcement and investigative authorities (see TAC 202.73).

 REVIEWERS OF THIS UPPS